ottokruse/aws-custom-resources-demo/README.md

 - Your handler will receive events from CloudFormation
 - The event will contain (a.o.):
-  - type: Create / Update / Delete
+  - Request type: Create / Update / Delete
-  - parameters: you provide these in your CloudFormation template (optional)
+  - Parameters: you provide these in your CloudFormation template (optional)
-  - callback URL: you need to HTTP PUT to this, at the end of your code
+  - Callback URL: you need to HTTP PUT to this, at the end of your code
 - Your handler does what it needs to do (call API's, do whatever)
 - Your handler does the HTTP PUT to the callback URL to signal to CloudFormation that it is done (SUCCES / FAILED)